Hispanic and Latino/a Nurses You Should Know About

 After completing her doctorate in healthcare administration, Hilda Ortiz-Morales focused on giving back to her community.
 She developed a successful program that provides care to patients with HIV at Montefiore Medical Center in the Bronx, New York.
 Most of her patients are Hispanic and African American, with 90% on Medicaid or Medicare.
 Ortiz-Morales also teaches and mentors future nurses as an adjunct professor at Herbert H. Lehman College.

 Elizabeth Aquino has logged a distinguished career as a surgical-trauma intensive care nurse and as an associate professor of nursing at DePaul University in Chicago.
 Driven by a commitment to helping others, she is currently the president of the American Nurses Association-Illinois, having served as treasurer at NAHN and president of NAHN-Illinois Chapter.

 Martha Salmon knew she wanted to pursue nursing from the age of 12 but faced a daunting path to get there.
-Despite needing to complete a long list of prerequisite classes while raising two children, she finished nursing school and now relays her story to inspire others in the Latinx community.
-Salmon started Latina, RN to increase the number of Latinx nurses by encouraging Latinas to take pride in their heritage and pursue healthcare careers.
+Despite needing to complete a long list of prerequisite classes while raising two children, she finished nursing school and now relays her story to inspire others in the Latino/a community.
+Salmon started Latina, RN to increase the number of Latino/a nurses by encouraging Latinas to take pride in their heritage and pursue healthcare careers.